scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 ## Foundational Principles

-Before we dive more into the Thinkertoys, here are some foundational ideas to help you get the most out of them.
+Now that we've got the gist of what Thinkertoys are, here are some foundational ideas to help you get the most out of them.

 ### Creativity isn't a special talent